capillariesio/capillaries/test/deploy/README.md

     echo Cannot configure Cassandra on $cassNodeNickname
     return $?
   fi
   while :
   do
     nodetoolOutput=$(ssh -o StrictHostKeyChecking=no -i $DEPLOY_ROOT_KEY -J $BASTION_IP ubuntu@$cassNodeIp 'nodetool status' 2>&1)
     if [[ "$nodetoolOutput" == *"UJ  $cassNodeIp"* ]]; then
-      echo Node $cassNodeNickname is joining the cluster, almost there... elif [[ "$nodetoolOutput" == *"nodetool: Failed to connect"* ]]; then echo Node $cassNodeNickname is not online, nodetool cannot connect to 7199 elif [[ "$nodetoolOutput" == *"Has this node finished starting up"* ]]; then echo Node $cassNodeNickname is not online, still starting up elif [[ "$nodetoolOutput" == *"UN  $cassNodeIp"* ]]; then
+      echo $cassNodeNickname is joining the cluster, almost there... elif [[ "$nodetoolOutput" == *"nodetool: Failed to connect"* ]]; then echo $cassNodeNickname is not online, nodetool cannot connect to 7199 elif [[ "$nodetoolOutput" == *"Has this node finished starting up"* ]]; then echo $cassNodeNickname is not online, still starting up elif [[ "$nodetoolOutput" == *"UN  $cassNodeIp"* ]]; then echo $cassNodeNickname joined the cluster
-      # Show one line of the nodetool output
-      echo $nodetoolOutput | grep "UN  $cassNodeIp"
-      echo Node $cassNodeNickname joined the cluster
       break
     elif [[ "$nodetoolOutput" == *"Normal/Leaving/Joining/Moving"* ]]; then
-      echo Node $cassNodeNickname is about to start joining the cluster, nodetool functioning else
+      echo $cassNodeNickname is about to start joining the cluster, nodetool functioning else
-      # Unknown issue, let the user see it
       echo $nodetoolOutput
     fi
     sleep 10
   done
 done
-# Final summary
 ssh -o StrictHostKeyChecking=no -i $DEPLOY_ROOT_KEY -J $BASTION_IP ubuntu@10.5.0.11 'nodetool status'
 ```

+### Speed up bootrapping

-Alternatively, you can provide INITIAL_TOKEN setting for each Cassandra node to speed up bootstrapping pocess, for example, for 5-node cluster:
+Alternatively, you may decide not to wait for each node to join the cluster, and provide INITIAL_TOKEN setting for each Cassandra node to speed up the bootstrapping pocess.
+For example, for a 5-node cluster:

 | Node | Project setting |
 |- | - |